paulmillr/micro-packed/README.md

 > Less painful binary encoding / decoding

-Allows declarative definition for complex structures (like in C/Rust) via composable primitives, which allows encoding these structures into bytes and parsing back.
+Allows declarative definition for complex structures (like in C/Rust) via composable primitives, which enables encoding these structures into bytes and parsing back.

 ```ts
 import * as P from 'micro-packed';